demisto/content/Packs/AzureDevOps/Integrations/AzureDevOps/README.md

 ### azure-devops-pull-request-update
 ***
 Update a pull request.
-At least one of the arguments: title, description, or status must be provided.
+At least one of the following arguments must be provided: title, description, or status.

 #### Base Command